home-assistant/companion.home-assistant/docs/notifications/critical.md

             media_stream: alarm_stream
 ```

-If you have updated the android app to 2022.8+ then replace the parameter `channel` with `media_stream`
+If you have updated the Android app to 2022.8+ then replace the parameter `channel` with `media_stream`.

 ### ![Android](/assets/android.svg) Text To Speech Alarm Stream
 Or you can use Text To Speech to speak the notification: